Zelda64Recomp/Zelda64Recomp/README.md

 * [Gamepad Motion Helpers](https://github.com/JibbSmart/GamepadMotionHelpers) for sensor fusion and calibration algorithms to implement gyro aiming
 * [Majora's Mask Decompilation](https://github.com/zeldaret/mm) for headers and some function definitions, used for making patches or some enhancements
 * [Ares emulator](https://github.com/ares-emulator/ares) for RSP vector instruction reference implementations, used in RSP recompilation

+Special thanks to [thecozies](github.com/thecozies) for designing and helping implement the launcher and config menus!